 Bruce M. Owen is the Gordon Cain Senior Fellow at SIEPR.
-He is the Morris M. Doyle Professor in Public Policy and director of the Public Policy Program and also a professor, by courtesy, of economics.
+He is the Morris M. Doyle Professor Emeritus in Public Policy and director of the Public Policy Program and also a professor, by courtesy, of economics.
 Professor Owen’s research is in the areas of competition and regulation policy, law and economics, and mass media.
 He served as the chief economist of the Antitrust Division of the U.S. Department of Justice and, earlier, of the White House Office of Telecommunications Policy.
 Professor Owen is the author or co-author of numerous articles and eight books.

 Richard J. Pierce, Jr., is the Lyle T. Alverson Professor of Law at the George Washington University Law School.
 Professor Pierce is the most frequently cited scholar in the country in the field of administrative law and government regulation.
 He is a member of the Administrative Conference of the United States, and is the author or co-author of Administrative Law Treatise (5th ed.
 2010) and Administrative Law & Process (5th ed.
 2009), as well as numerous other books and more than 120 articles on government regulation, regulatory economics, and the effects of various forms of government intervention on the performance of markets.

 Joseph Postell is Associate Professor of Politics at Hillsdale College.
 He is the author of Bureaucracy in America: The Administrative State’s Challenge to Constitutional Government.
 His writing has appeared in a variety of scholarly and popular outlets, including The Washington Times, National Review, the Claremont Review of Books, and the Library of Law and Liberty.